 - iostream The I/O stream to use to read and write MRC data.
 The default is None. - permissive Read the stream in permissive mode.
 The default is False. - header_only Only read the header (and extended header) from the file.
-The default is False. - Raises ValueError If iostream is given, the data it contains cannot be interpreted as a valid MRC file and permissive is False.
+The default is False.

+ValueError - If iostream is given, the data it contains cannot be interpreted as a valid MRC file and permissive is False.

-- RuntimeWarning If iostream is given, the data it contains cannot be interpreted as a valid MRC file and permissive is True. - RuntimeWarning If the header's exttyp field is set to a known value but the extended header's size is not a multiple of the number of bytes in the corresponding dtype.
+RuntimeWarning - If iostream is given, the data it contains cannot be interpreted as a valid MRC file and permissive is True.

-read (header_only=False)
+read(header_only=False)